gauravrane2212/ARTestCases/ARWorldMap/README.md

 - [Google Poly](https://poly.google.com/category/objects) Big library, very complex objects that are downloadable in `.obj` format.
 It can be transformed into `.scn` format but most of the objects do not come with childNodes.
 Making it difficult to animate and transform.

 ## Game Logic
-The game is simple, each one of you have a 3D model with a specific color.
+The game is a 3D version of a tag game.
+Each one of us has a color attached to their Nodes that is defined on start.

+> Ideally if this was a real game we will have an extra controller where the user gets to choose the color, plus add a name, etc. But we will be skipping this part during the workshop.

 ## Want more?